darcyj/specificity_builds/README.md

 ## How to build
 1. See `how2build.sh`.

-## Note about availability
+## Notes about availability
-If the latest version isn't available for your system, you need to build it, or ask someone else to build it for you.
+* If the latest version isn't available for your system, you need to build it, or ask someone else to build it for you.
+* Only most recent builds are kept in main dir, old builds are in old_builds.